lachrymator/RF-Score/README.md

 rf-score is a streamlined combination of rf-extract and rf-predict.
 The above command is equivalent to

 	rf-extract receptor.pdbqt ligand.pdbqt | tail -n +2 | rf-predict pdbbind-2012-refined-core-x42.rf

+### rf-inspect

+It inspects the node values of a built random forest.

+	rf-inspect pdbbind-2012-refined-core-x42.rf | sort -t, -k1,1n

 Author